Can I run an ultramarathon on a keto diet?

 So, this is a tough question.
 There’s not a “black or white” answer here.
 There are definitely some professional endurance athletes who perform amazingly well on ketogenic diets, and there are others who perform equally well on non-ketogenic diets.
 As we talked about earlier, there’s no “miracle” diet that fits each runner equally.

 As ultrarunners, the best option is arguably to be the most adaptable runner as possible.
 This means that ideally, you can and should be able to perform well using whatever’s available to you: if you’re efficient and train your body with a “little bit of both,” i.e. training your body to use fat as fuel while also training it to run well on carbs, you’ll be well-adapted to handle anything that comes your way during a long race, expedition, or other adventure…and will probably be a stronger runner for it.
+And even if you’re on a Keto diet, for a race you will still need to consume carbs and sugar as your main fuel to keep you going…the big difference will be that you’ll probably need less than what you used to need before being on a Keto diet, so that could actually be an advantage.

 Considering all this–that ultras can be unpredictable, etc.–it’s tough to say if a keto diet is an advantage for ultrarunners.
 It’s definitely true that being more fat-adapted can be helpful in an ultra, but it’s worth examining what that looks like for you and how it can apply to your races, i.e. as a full-on keto diet, or by simply training to be the most flexible, adaptable athlete that you can be.